dosh41126/quantum-dose-optimizer/README.md

 # 🧭 License

-GPL3 . freedom code by Graylan and GPT4.1 / GPTo3 and gpt4o
+GPL3 . freedom code by fr33domdao and Dosh Hams and GPT4.1 / GPTo3 and gpt4o
 This project is open-source and free to modify for educational, research, or clinical prototyping use.